Nobukazu Hirai: All Japan Pro Wrestling (2001–2011)

 In 2001, Hirai joined All Japan where he continued to remain in the midcard despite the NOAH exodus.
 In January 2002, Hirai took part in the Giant Baba Cup where he finished in 3rd place in his block with 11 points.
 In 2003, Hirai formed a tag team with Shigeo Okumura.
 In July 2003, the team took part in the All-Asian Tag League tournament for the vacated All Asia Tag Team Championship but they finished in last place with 3 Points.
 On September 6, Hirai and Okumura challenged Kohei Sato and Hirotaka Yokoi for the All-Asia Tag Team Titles but they came up short.
 In early 2004, Hirai would briefly change his name to Mitsu Hirai Jr. but the name change did little for his career.
 On January 8, 2004, Hirai and Okumura received another shot at the All-Asia Tag Titles against Great Kosuke and Shiryu but lost.
 In late 2004, Hirai would form a new team with Nobutaka Araya and the two entered the 2004 World's Strongest Tag Determination League but they finished in last place of their block with 0 points.
 From 2005 to 2008, Hirai would spend his time in the low midcard and as a jobber as he wouldn't compete for titles and was left off tournaments.

-In late 2008, Hirai would turn heel and join the Voodoo Murders.
+In late 2008, Hirai turned heel and join the Voodoo Murders.
 On November 3, at Pro Wrestling Love in Ryogoku Vol. 6, Hirai teamed with TARU and brother YASSHI to defeat Suwama, Kaz Hayashi, and Ryuji Hijikata with Hirai pinning Hayashi.
-Afterward, Hirai would change his name to Hate and would proceed to change his look by wearing facepaint and would use a fire extinguisher as a weapon.
-Hate would team with TARU in the 2008 World's Strongest Tag Determination League where they finished in 7th place with 4 points.
+Afterward, Hirai changed his name to Hate and proceeded to change his look by wearing facepaint and used a fire extinguisher as a weapon.
+Hate teamed with TARU in the 2008 World's Strongest Tag Determination League where they finished in 7th place with 4 points.
 In 2009, Hate would lose weight and drop to the junior heavyweight division.
 On October 25, Hate would challenge Kaz Hayashi for the World Junior Heavyweight Championship but lost.
-In April 2010, Hate would team with Minoru in the 2010 Junior Tag League, where they finished in 4th place with 2 points.
-In early 2011, Hate would become Super Hate and would enter the 2011 Junior Tag League teaming with MAZADA but the two finished in last place with 2 points.
+In April 2010, Hate teamed with Minoru in the 2010 Junior Tag League, where they finished in 4th place with 2 points.
+In early 2011, Hate became Super Hate and entered the 2011 Junior Tag League teaming with MAZADA but the two finished in last place with 2 points.

 On May 29, 2011, Hirai was involved in a backstage fight with TARU, which led to Hirai suffering a stroke after competing in a match.
-He would eventually undergo successful surgery.
+He eventually underwent successful surgery.
 Following the incident, all Japanese members of the Voodoo Murders (TARU, Minoru, KONO, and MAZADA) were suspended indefinitely from All Japan, the Voodoo Murders stable was disbanded and Keiji Mutoh resigned as the president of the promotion.
 As of February 2013, Hirai was still recovering from the incident, but was looking to eventually return to professional wrestling.